Online privacy: what’s at risk?

 Here are some specific recommendations for reducing your risk.

 The key to risk reduction is an entity understanding the nature and location of the data it holds that may be at risk.
 To do this, data should be classified by sensitivity.
-There is little point enhancing security measures on data that can be deemed public, however keeping secure sensitive and/or confidential data is essential.
+There is little point in enhancing security measures on data that can be deemed public, however, keeping secure sensitive and/or confidential data is essential.
 The first step to data security is to undertake a data classification exercise.